PLEASANT VALLEY, Alaska (AP) — The Alaska Earthquake Information Center says a magnitude 3.8 earthquake hit the central part of the state.

 Earlier Sunday, a magnitude 3.6 earthquake hit the Cook Inlet region at 11:58 a.m. near Tyonek, a town of about 200 residents.
 The earthquake had a depth of about 6 miles (10 kilometers.)

-On Saturday, a magnitude 5.2 earthquake struck in the Kenai Peninsula region at 8:25 p.m.
-Saturday.
-The center reported hours earlier that a magnitude 4.9 earthquake hit the Aleutian Islands chain about 12:43 p.m.
+On Saturday, a magnitude 5.2 earthquake struck in the Kenai Peninsula region at 8:25 p.m. local time Saturday.
+The center reported hours earlier that a magnitude 4.9 earthquake hit part of the Aleutian Islands chain.
+The quake struck about 12:43 p.m. in the Fox Islands region of the Aleutians.

 RECOMMENDED FOR YOU